 One nice feature: you can recharge the lithium-ion battery in the parent unit with any USB plug—computer, USB power cube, etc.:

 Need to monitor twins?
 Or quads?
 The Infant Optics DXR-8 lets you link up to four cameras to a single display, which will then cycle through the additional cameras every 12 seconds.

-Night vision on the DXR-8 is impressive: here’s how it looks compared to the Samsung SEW3043W (on left).
+Night vision on the DXR-8 is impressive: here’s how it looks compared to the a similar Samsung monitor (on left).
 The DXR-8 had an overall crisper and brighter picture when using night vision: